mui/mui-x/docs/data/charts/zoom-and-pan/zoom-and-pan.md

 The following options are available:

-- **start**: The starting percentage of the zoom range.
+- **start**: The starting percentage of the axis range.
 Between 0 and 100.
 - **end**: The ending percentage of the zoom range.
 - **step**: The step of the zooming function.
 Defines the granularity of the zoom.
 - **minSpan**: Restricts the minimum span size.